On Uncertainty Calibration for Equivariant Functions: Introduction

 To help understand the tradeoffs associated with equivariance, we seek to quantify the impact of equivariance on different metrics, namely expected calibration error for classification and expected normalized calibration error for regression.
 The only works that directly examine the link between equivariance and calibration are \cite{sun2023probabilistic} and \cite{cherif2024uncertainty}, although these are purely experimental and provide only a few illustrative cases where equivariance influences model calibration.
 Despite this, because different notions of calibration error involve expressions corresponding to classification or regression errors themselves, previous results on the generalization limits of equivariant models can be applied to the study of calibration error.
 Understanding this relationship allows us to address several unanswered questions on the subject of calibration and confidence of equivariant models.
 Namely, when does equivariance help a model predict its own confidence?
 How do notions of symmetry mismatch between model and data affect model calibration?
 What is the general relationship between equivariance and uncertainty estimation?
 Beyond raw performance, answering these questions is crucial for developing reliable symmetry-aware models in safety-critical and high-stakes applications.

 The purpose of this work is to address both the lack of a theory relating equivariance to uncertainty estimation, and the scarcity of experiments exploring this relationship in practice.
 To accomplish this, we extend the error bounds given by \cite{wang2024general} to a broader class of calibration losses.
 In this way, we can quantify the effect of equivariance not just on accuracy, but also on calibration.
-In particular, we show that calibration error is related to typical classification and regression errors over the fibers of each confidence prediction.
+In particular, we show that calibration error is related to typical classification and regression errors over the preimage of each confidence prediction.
 These errors have known bounds for equivariant functions, which we use to provide lower and upper bounds on various calibration error metrics.
-We explore these threads in the context of correct, incorrect, and extrinsic \citep{wang2024general} equivariance (the equivariance taxonomy hereafter), where correct means the ground truth function has the same symmetry as the equivariant model, incorrect means the ground truth function disagrees with the symmetry in the model, and extrinsic means the model symmetry transforms in-distribution data to out-of-distribution data.
-We also coin a metric, the aleatoric bleed, that prescribes how well a model is able to predict ground truth uncertainties themselves and lower bound it for equivariant models.
-This study illustrates that the effect of equivariance on model calibration is dependant on where we are in the equivariance taxonomy, supporting the previous line of work in \cite{wang2023the, wang2024general}.
-We supplement our bounds with experiments on a wide variety of real and simulated datasets that indicate how models can suffer from increased calibration error in instances of symmetry mismatch.
+We explore these threads in the context of the equivariance taxonomy from \citep{wang2024general}, which describes scenarios when the ground truth function has the same symmetry as the equivariant model, the ground truth function disagrees with the symmetry in the model, and the model symmetry transforms in-distribution data to out-of-distribution data.
+We also define a new metric, \emph{the aleatoric bleed}, that prescribes how well a model is able to distinguish between different types of uncertainty.
+We provide a lower bound on aleatoric bleed for equivariant models.
+Our study illustrates that the effect of equivariance on model calibration is dependent on the extent of the symmetry mismatch, a finding similarly reported for accuracy in \cite{wang2023the, wang2024general}.
+We also perform experiments on a wide variety of real and simulated datasets, empirically showing that symmetry mismatch can increase calibration error and demonstrating that our theoretical findings are informative in practical settings.

 We summarize our contributions as follows: